EGA-archive/LocalEGA/deploy/docker/README.md

 ```

 The `pg_hba.conf` controls the network accesses to the database.
-The default supplied one is not very restrictive, and you should adjust it in your production environment (For example, by enabled TLS/SSL in the `pg.conf` and restrict network CIDRs in `pg_hba.conf`).
+The default supplied one is not very restrictive, and you should adjust it in your production environment.
+(For example, by enabling TLS/SSL in the `pg.conf` and restricting network CIDRs in `pg_hba.conf`).

 # Instantiate the containers